-The Rio comes as a sedan or hatchback and is a corporate cousin of the Hyundai Accent.
+This cousin of the Hyundai Accent is available as a sedan or hatchback.
 Power comes from a 138-hp, 1.6-liter four-cylinder mated to a six-speed automatic.
-Fuel economy of 29 mpg overall with our automatic-equipped hatchback isn't stellar for the class.
-The sedan version returned 30 mpg.
+Fuel economy of 29-mpg overall with our automatic-equipped hatchback and 30 for the sedan is pretty unimpressive.
 The Rio feels solid compared with some other subcompacts.
-Its stiff ride and noisy cabin are typical of the genre, but not unbearable.
-Higher trim models offer amenities such as heated seats and a rear-view camera, but they can push the price up steeply.
+Its stiff ride and noisy cabin are typical of the genre and can get annoying during long trips, but they aren't unbearable.
+Handling is a strong suit, with the car feeling responsive in corners.
+Higher-trim models offer amenities such as heated seats and a rear-view camera, but they can push up the price steeply.
 Reliability has been above average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS

 Buy gas grills Buy lawn mowers Buy microwave ovens Buy printers Buy kitchen ranges Buy refrigerators Buy TVs Buy vacuum cleaners Buy washing machines